(Registration Closed) Contact Mike for More Information.

 Retest and Late Exam/Assignment Policy:

 Students with a non-passing grade on an exam will be allowed (1) retest opportunity per exam.
 The retest must occur within (1) week of the closing date of the posted exam.
 (10) points will automatically be deducted from whatever score is obtained on the retest and the resulting score will be the recorded exam score in the gradebook.
+Students who miss an exam, without a valid excuse, will be given a zero and must then follow the policy for a non-passing exam score.
+As for a late assignment, (10) points will be deducted for each day that the assignment is late.

 Percent Letter Grade